TouK/nussknacker/docs/installation/index.md

 # Installation

-Nussknacker relies on several open source components like Kafka, Grafana (or optionally, Flink), which need to be installed together with
-Nussknacker.
-This document focuses on the configuration of Nussknacker and its integrations with those components.
+Nussknacker relies on several open source components like Kafka, Grafana (or optionally, Flink), which need to be installed together with Nussknacker.
+This document focuses on the installation of Nussknacker.
+The configuration part is covered [further](../configuration/index.md) in our documentation.

 ### Nussknacker and its dependencies